Special Tour to the Western Fjords

 Area: West Iceland and Western Fjords

 Accommodation: Hotel accommodation in double/twin/single rooms (single supplement surcharge applies) mostly with private facilities at cozy Country Hotels.
-Accommodation in Reykjavík not included but can be arranged.
+Accommodation in Reykjavík included first and last night.
+Transfer to/from airport not included but can be arranged.

 Day by day itinerary